Life in a less-toxic and solar powered travel trailer

 He has very little storage space in his trailer and truck.
 With such small airspaces, he also has to be very sure he really tolerates whatever he keeps inside.
 The inside of his trailer is very sparse.

-He uses a Kindle digital book reader to keep his books, and uses his laptop computer to store photos and much else.
+He uses a Kindle digital book reader to keep his books, and uses his laptop computer to store photos and watch DVDs.